Muhammad Muhsin

 falling standard of education, depreciation of the naira, and various other

-by comparing them.
-I now kind of believe I was wrong as a friend pointed it out
+unmentionable issues.
+Nonetheless, I painted Nigeria as great (as it is supposed to be), and, somewhat, ‘denigrated’ my host country, India, by comparing it.
+I now kind of believe I was wrong, as a friend pointed it out

-22nd of March, President of Nigeria, Goodluck Jonathan commissioned
+Last Sunday, March 22nd, President of Nigeria, Goodluck Jonathan commissioned

 a 2.5b naira flyover popularly called “Gadar Lado”, meaning Lado’s